ACMCMC/hamming/README.md

 # Hamming

-This repo is a set of tests for Hamming codes written in Python 3.
+This repo is a set of tests for Hamming codes written in C++.